Little Bit’s 50th Anniversary - 50 stories for 50 years!

 Former Little Bit Board of Trustees Chair

-Little did Sally Gregg, former Little Bit Board Chair, know when she joined her friend, Mary Sabol, on the Tolt Pipeline Trail for Little Bit’s Annual “Ride-a-Thon” in 1992 that in years to come she would play a pivotal role in the history of the organization.
-Sally and Mary heard about the Ride-a-Thon and thought, “Oh, how fun!
+Little did Sally Gregg, former Little Bit Board Chair, know when she joined her friend, Mary Sabol, on the Tolt Pipeline Trail for Little Bit’s annual “Ride-a-Thon” in 1992 that in years to come she would play a pivotal role in the history of the organization.
+Sally and Mary heard about the Ride-A-Thon and thought, “Oh how fun!
 Riding for a cause.
 Horses and kids!
 Mary was a teacher all of her life.
 These were passions we could meld easily.
 It was fun!”
 Sally recalled. . .
 Read More

 Karol Flynn